wp-plugins/dvk-social-sharing/readme.txt

 <?php echo dvk_social_sharing(); ?>
 `

-= I want to add the sharing links to more than just single posts =
+= I want more control over when to show the sharing options =

 Use the `dvkss_display` filter to show the links in more places.